-Students should always strive to do their best on all of their work, at home and at school.
+Students should always strive to do their best in all their work, at home and school.

 NEWSLETTER

 Students in grades Kindergarten - 8th grade receive weekly newsletter notifications via email.
 If you do not receive our weekly newsletter, please contact Daisy Silva dsilva@elsolacadey.org to be included in our email list or sign up.